-The ERM framework of CBCAN identifies main risk categories at the top of a comprehensive risk taxonomy, which enables consistent risk identification and reporting.
+The ERM framework of CBCA identifies main risk categories at the top of a comprehensive risk taxonomy, which enables consistent risk identification and reporting.
 All risks that the Bank is exposed to roll up to the main categories in the risk taxonomy.
-The Risk Appetite and Strategy as defined by SM is approved by the BOD on a yearly basis.
+The Risk Appetite Framework and the Risk Appetite Statement as defined by SM are approved by the BOD on a yearly basis.

 The Bank sets out its approach to managing risk within Risk Appetite through its ERM Framework as identifying, assessing, mitigating, monitoring and reporting risks.
-The Bank utilises a wide range of risk assessment tools in its approach and the ICAAP and internal Legal Entity Risk Assessments support the identification and assessment of key risks to the Bank
+The Bank utilises a wide range of risk assessment tools in its approach, including the ICAAP and internal Legal Entity Risk Assessments that support the identification and assessment of key risks to the Bank.